arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 >> will do this.
 The shape we get is a totally valid shape, but difficult to print succesfully.

 ## Transformations
-Transformations affect the child nodes and transforms them in various ways such as moving/rotating or scaling the child.
+Transformations affect the child nodes and transforms them in various ways such as moving, rotating or scaling the child.
 We will look at three:
 - translate([x,y,z]) moves its child elements along the specified vector.
 - scale([x,y,z]) scales its child elements using the specified vector.
 - rotate([deg_x, deg_y, deg_z]) rotates its child a number of degrees about the axis of the coordinate system.